 The application process for the Start-up Visa program costs $1,540, and you can expect it to take about 12-16 months.
 You will be required to submit biometrics with your application.
 Look here to get started or to learn more about the program.

-Global Skills Strategy for attracting outside talent
+Global Skills Strategy to help Canadian companies attract outside talent

 The Canadian government implemented this program in June 2017 as a way to help growing businesses bring highly-skilled workers into the country, more quickly and easily.
 This strategy enables local companies to maintain a competitive edge in the global marketplace, to scale up their business more quickly, and in turn create more jobs for Canadians.